John Purdy (chess player)

 John Purdy (25 September 1935 – 27 August 2011) was an Australian chess player and Family Court judge.

 Early life

 John Spencer Purdy was born on 25 September 1935 in Sydney, New South Wales.
 His father was C J S Purdy, an Australian chess International Master, inaugural World Correspondence Chess champion, and "one of the world's greatest English-language chess writers and teachers".
 His mother was Anne (née Crakanthorp, 1915–2013) and who held the lease of Greenwich Baths on Sydney Harbour.
 His maternal grandfather, Spencer Crakanthorp, was twice Australian chess champion and Spencer's father, Lawrence, had been a leading Australian player.
+Thus, John started to play chess at a very young age.

-John attended North Sydney Boys High where his friends encourage him to take up chess at age 13.
+John attended North Sydney Boys High where his friends encourage him to take up chess competitively at the age of 13.
 Less than two years later, in 1951, he was the Australian Junior Chess Champion.
 Purdy won the title in the last round with 9½ points when John Bailey, the NSW Junior Champion could only manage a draw to finish on 9 points.